hyprwm/hyprland-wiki/content/useful-utilities/screen-sharing.md

 Ensure that the `bitdepth` set in your configuration matches that of your physical monitor.
 See [Monitors](../../configuring/core/monitors).

-## Screensharing
+## Screen sharing

 Read [this amazing gist by Bruno Ancona Sala](https://gist.github.com/brunoanc/2dea6ddf6974ba4e5d26c3139ffb7580) for a great tutorial.

 ## Xwayland

-If your screensharing application is running under Xwayland (like Discord or Skype), it can only see other Xwayland windows and cannot share an entire screen or a Wayland window.
+If your screen sharing application is running under Xwayland (like Discord or Skype), it can only see other Xwayland windows and cannot share an entire screen or a Wayland window.

 The KDE team has implemented a workaround for this called [xwaylandvideobridge](https://invent.kde.org/system/xwaylandvideobridge).
 You can use [this AUR package](https://aur.archlinux.org/packages/xwaylandvideobridge-git) on Arch Linux.